Jason Hardebeck headshot. Photo courtesy of City of Baltimore.

 In a continued effort to decrease digital barriers, BCIT will work with the Housing Authority of Baltimore City and Baltimore Recreation and Parks to bring broadband internet to community centers and public housing throughout the city.

-Liv Barry is Baltimore Fishbowl's 2022 summer reporting intern.
-Barry is rising junior at Washington College, where she is majoring in communication and media studies and double minoring in journalism,...
+Liv Barry was Baltimore Fishbowl's 2022 summer reporting intern.
+Barry was a rising junior at Washington College, where she majored in communication and media studies and double minoring in journalism,...